vmware-tanzu/tanzu-dev-portal/content/guides/python/gs-python-installing-global-packages.md

 There are loads of super-useful Python-based tools available in the [Python Package Installer][pip] --- also known as 'pip'.
 [MyPy][mypy] the static type checker, [Flake8][flake8] the awesome code linter, [Black][black] the 'uncompromising code formatter,' and [Glances][glances] the 'eye on your system,' are all great examples.
 These are Python packages that are useful globally, across all your Python projects, and beyond!

-But, as detailed in [pip's cli tools documentation][pip-cli-tools-docs], "_installing packages and their dependencies to the same global environment can cause version conflicts, and break dependencies that the operating system has on Python packages_."
+But, as detailed in [pip's CLI tools documentation][pip-cli-tools-docs], "_installing packages and their dependencies to the same global environment can cause version conflicts, and break dependencies that the operating system has on Python packages_."

 Unsurprisingly, the bright folks in 'python-land' have a solution to this problem --- in the form of [PipX][pipx].
 PipX is a tool that allows the installation of Python packages in an isolated environment.
 Because PipX isolates them, their installation won't disrupt each other or your system.